Resource-efficient Layer-wise Federated Self-supervised Learning: Background and Related Work

-Layer-wise training was initially introduced in the context of deep belief networks and restricted Boltzmann machines \cite{10.1162/neco.2006.18.7.1527,10.5555/2976456.2976476}.
-The original motivation behind its development was to address the challenges associated with training deep neural networks, such as vanishing gradients.
-While layer-wise training has become less common over the years, it can still be effectively employed as a resource-efficient strategy within FL systems.
-Training the model incrementally, one layer at a time, offers a distinct resource-saving advantage over end-to-end training.
-To date, only a limited number of studies~\cite{wang2022progfed,pengfei2023towards} have explored layer-wise training in the FL context, and even fewer~\cite{pengfei2023towards} have examined its application in the domain of FedSSL.
+Layer-wise training was initially introduced in the context of deep belief networks and restricted Boltzmann machines \citep{10.1162/neco.2006.18.7.1527,10.5555/2976456.2976476}.
+The original motivation behind its development was to address challenges associated with training deep neural networks, such as vanishing gradients.
+While its usage has become less common over the years, we believe it holds great potential to be rediscovered as a highly resource-efficient strategy within FL systems.
+Incrementally training a model one layer at a time offers a significant resource-saving advantage over end-to-end training.
+Despite its potential benefits, layer-wise training remains largely unexplored in FL, with very few related studies \citep{wang2022progfed, pengfei2023towards}.

-Some studies \cite{caldas2018expanding,horvath2021fjord} reduce clients' computation costs by selectively dropping parts of the model.
-Federated Dropout \cite{caldas2018expanding} randomly removes a subset of neurons or filters from a layer to reduce the computation cost while relying on compression techniques to minimize the communication overhead.
-FjORD \cite{horvath2021fjord}, a similar approach, introduces an ordered dropout mechanism instead of random dropping.
-Meanwhile, \citeauthor{wang2022progfed}~\shortcite{wang2022progfed} propose a progressive training approach for FL called ProgFed.
-While similar to layer-wise training in gradually increasing the model depth, ProgFed differs by training all existing layers at each stage.
-The aforementioned studies primarily focus on federated supervised learning tasks that require labeled data for training.